zqf2024/BMFH-Net/README.md

 ## Contact
-If you have any questions or suggestions about our paper and repo, please feel free to concat us via zhongqingfei@ctgu.edu.cn or zhongqingfei1998@gmail.com
+If you have any questions or suggestions about our paper and repo, please feel free to concat us via qfzhong@smail.nju.edu.cn or zhongqingfei1998@gmail.com